HomeDirectoriesTop Benefits of Listing Your Business Online

 Brand VisibilityImpression value calculation$200-$1,000 monthly

-Information DistributionStaff time saved × hourly cost$100-$800 monthly
+Information DistributionStaff time saved x hourly cost$100-$800 monthly

 Trust BuildingConversion rate improvement value$150-$1,200 monthly

 What if you could quantify the exact value of each business listing?
-With proper tracking implementation, you can measure not just leads but also the specific revenue generated from each platform, allowing for data-driven decisions about which listings deserve more attention and investment.
+With proper tracking, you can measure not just leads but the specific revenue generated from each platform, which lets you decide which listings deserve more attention and investment.

 • Use unique phone tracking numbers for different directory listings

-• Implement UTM parameters for website clicks from directories
+• Add UTM parameters for website clicks from directories

 • Create listing-specific landing pages with conversion tracking